-Opened in June 1939, the Langston Golf Course is significant for its association with the development and desegregation of public golfing and recreational facilities in the greater DC area.
+Opened in June 1939, the eighteen-hole golf course was named for John Mercer Langston (1829-1897), who was the first dean of the Howard University School of Law, the first president of Virginia Normal and Collegiate Institute (now Virginia State University), and the first Black man elected to the United States Congress from Virginia.
+Langston Golf Course is significant for its association with the development and desegregation of public golfing and recreational facilities in the greater DC area.
 The development of Langston Golf Course demonstrates the efforts of Secretary of the Interior, Harold L. Ickes, to provide equal access to all public facilities for Black citizens.
 To ensure equal access and equal quality of recreational facilities, the National Park Service later operated the site.